rackerlabs/support-how-to/content/rackconnect/rackconnect-key-terms.md

 #### RackConnect configuration (v2.0 and v3.0)

-Represents a single deployment of a RackConnect solution.
+A single deployment of a RackConnect solution.
 A configuration is composed of dedicated network devices that function in the RackConnect edge and connected network device roles, along with the stored settings needed to make these devices function with RackConnect.
 You can have multiple RackConnect configurations.
 A configuration is